tiaplagata/dsc-phase-2-project-online/README.md

 If I had time to explore further, I would investigate the following:

-**EDA**
 * Dig deeper into the qualities of the homes in these areas, such as home condition and grade to see what other characteristics besides the home's location and sq footage affect the price.
 * Look at some of the characteristics of the most expensive zipcodes that are not densely populated (ex.
 98039) to see what makes them so expensive.
 * Look at renovated homes vs non renovated homes built in the same year to see how much value a renovation adds.

-**Linear Model**
-* Re-engineer the is_city feature to categorize the higher-priced suburban neighborhoods within the feature or split categories by neighborhood in a new feature.
-* Play around more with living square footage to see if I can use that feature without having too much multicollinearity in the model.
-* Do more research on Seattle to see what other features I could build to better predict the home price (i.e. school distrcits, crime rates, etc.).
-* Play with polynomial or interaction terms to see their effect on the model.